Permissionless-Software-Foundation/cashstack.info/docs/intro.md

 # Introduction

-The 'Cash Stack' is a framework for building blockchain-based web and phone applications.
+The Cash Stack is a framework for building blockchain-based web and phone applications.
+It allows modern 'web2' applications to access these primitive, decentralized 'web3' services:

+- **Money** transfer using Bitcoin Cash (BCH)
+- **Tokenization** to create fungible tokens and NFTs
+- **File Hosting** using IPFS
+- **Encrypted Messaging** using a combination of technologies
+- **Social Media** using Nostr

 Currently the focus is on the Bitcoin Cash blockchain, but the infrastructure may be expanded some day to other blockchains like eCash (XEC), AVAX X-Chain, and other UTXO-based blockchains.
 The Cash Stack sets itself apart from other software and blockchain-based frameworks by placing strong emphasis on the following areas:

 - **Censorship Resistance**: circumventing State or corporate attempts to block or tamper with data.
 - **Self Sufficiency**: reducing or eliminating dependency on third parties.